gsoft-inc/wl-domain-event-propagation/README.md

     }
 }
 ```

-#### Exceptions
-* If configuration is invalid, an exception of type InvalidConfigurationException is thrown.
-* If provided topic names are unknown, an exception of type InvalidTopicException is thrown.

 #### Restrictions
 * You may only define 1 domain event handler per domain event you wish to handle.
 If you would require more, use the 1 allowed domain event handler as a façade for multiple operations.
 * DomainEventHandlers must have idempotent behavior (you could execute it multiple times for the same event and the result would always be the same).